 While affected by age, gender and genetic and hereditary factors, the main causes of high cholesterol have to do with following an unhealthy lifestyle, with a poor diet, smoking, obesity, and lack of exercise.
 This means that by reversing our bad habits, we can lower cholesterol levels naturally, for example, through a healthy diet rich in certain foods.
-There are foods whose properties lower bad LDL cholesterol, which when beyond the good levels can really dangerous for our body.
+There are foods whose properties lower bad LDL cholesterol, which when beyond the good levels can become dangerous for our body.
 Recall that the cholesterol builds up in the walls of arteries, making them more finite and hard, which prevents proper circulation of blood from the heart to the cells.
 To look after your health consume these foods.

 Foods that lower cholesterol